mikahama/natas/README.md

     nlp = spacy.load('en')
     natas.set_spacy(nlp)

 If you want to replace the Wiktionary dictionary with another one, it can be passed as a keyword argument.
+Use *set* instead of *list* for a faster look-up.
 Notice that the models operate on lowercased words.

     import natas
-    my_dictionary=["hat", "rat"]
+    my_dictionary= set(["hat", "rat"])
     natas.is_correctly_spelled("cat", dictionary=my_dictionary)
     natas.normalize_words(["ratte"], dictionary=my_dictionary)

+By default, caching is enabled.
+If you want to use the method with multiple different parameters, you will need to set *cache=False*.

+    import natas
+    natas.is_correctly_spelled("cat") #The word is looked up and the result cached natas.is_correctly_spelled("cat") #The result will be served from the cache natas.is_correctly_spelled("cat", cache=False) #The word will be looked up again